← Back to Learning Hub

 https://www.example.org/reports/learning-skills-2024

-What to notice: The link is complete and gives the reader a clear route to the online source.
+The link should take the reader to the intended online source.

 • Do the citations in the text appear in the reference list?